BMayenschein/seasonHighApp/README.md

 ## Description

-Some time it feels like your favorite team is constantly getting destroyed by random NBA players.
-This app takes NBA scoring data from [nba-api](https://github.com/swar/nba_api) and the highest scoring game for each player is grabbed and plotted to a chart.
+This app takes NBA scoring data from [nba-api](https://github.com/swar/nba_api).
+A chart for each team is built and players who have had a season high scoring against that team are plotted.

-## Getting Started

-### Dependencies
+### Built With

-Chart.js, react, vite, tailwindcss, daisyui
+NodeJS, React + Vite, Tailwindcss w/ DaisyUI.